 Starling Bank have a simple yet effective suite of features for dealing with different currencies that are good value.
 Currency transfers at a flat fee of 0.4% of the amount transferred, and fee free withdrawals whilst abroad are the main elements.
 Their offering is really more focused on customers who may use the card whilst travelling and make occasional currency transfers, but not really aimed at people who have extensive cross-border requirements.

 Monzo probably have the least attractive international featureset of the three providers.
 They actually use Wise for their currency transfers, which means it will be a good product, however it is likely to be more expensive than using Wise directly.
 Aside from that, ATM withdrawals are free within the European Economic Area (EEA), and free up to £200 per month in other countries (with a 3% fee charged above that amount).

 International is clearly where Wise excels.
 With the multi currency account, customers get local bank details in 10 countries, and can receive, hold and spend in over 50 currencies.
 In addition, currency transfer is the core business for Wise, so they have fantastic rates, and a very efficient transfer system.

 Wise is the provider that will give you the most options when it comes to working with other currencies and managing your money in the most seamless way across borders.
 However, as we have already outlined, Wise are lacking when it comes to certain standard banking processes.
-Therefore, Revolut, with their international focus and suite of products aimed at those wishing to operate in different currencies, are definitely worth a look if you feel that Wise will not give you the banking basics you need.
 Don’t forget about Starling Bank too however, as while their offering is less featured, it is simple and cheap, and may be exactly right for you.

 Digital Bank Account – Best for safety and security